 The Contractor shall provide Project, System, and Work performance standard metrics in the Monthly Executive Report.
 Some performance standard metrics may also be reported in the Weekly Status Report.

+During DDI, performance standards will be measured and reported on a quarterly basis.
+During M&O, performance standards will be measured and reported on a monthly basis.

 Project and System Performance Standards